havelsan/rust-dev-env/devops/README.md

    - Organization Name= "rpm-test", visibility = "Public" , Permissions = "Reposiroty Admin ..." is selected.
    - click on "Create Organization"
    - Create new team in this organization with "all repositories" and "create repositories" authozation, and code and packages write access.
-   - For only rpm-test organization : add usr001, or any other developer's account to this team, so that developers may freely upload their rpm to rpm-test organization's package repository.
+   - For only rpm-test organization : add usr001 (or use cargo-test-access) , or any other developer's account to this team, so that developers may freely upload their rpm to rpm-test organization's package repository.
    - You may also map ldap groups to the teams (https://forum.gitea.com/t/map-ldap-groups-to-organization-teams/6385/3)

 4. We don't have to do anything more to create rpm repository, the url http://localhost:3000/api/packages/rpm-test/rpm/upload and other services immediately become available when you create the rpm-test organization in gitea.